h5radar/.github/profile/README.md

    ```bash
    ansible-playbook -v --diff --inventory inventory/production main.yml
    ```

 This installation process sets up all required components, including the web UI and backend services.

-All installation methods, including installation from prebuilt binaries and building from source, are documented in detail at [https://docs.h5radar.com/](https://docs.h5radar.com/).
+All installation methods, including installation from prebuilt binaries and building from source, are documented in detail in the [official documentation](https://docs.h5radar.com/).

 ## Roadmap